 - Peel and chop the onion, garlic and carrots.

-- Fry the onion until translucent, then add the carrots and garlic and cook for a further one minute.
+- Fry the onion until translucent, then add the spices, and give it a good stir, then leave to cook for 1 minute.

 - Add the spinach and leave to cook for about 5 minutes until it wilts.